ssube/prometheus-sql-adapter/README.md

 ### Further Research

-Removing the `name` from `metric_samples` would reduce row size further and make each row an identical 45 bytes (before indexing), with `lid` replacing it in the `(time, name, time)` index.
+- Removing the `name` from `metric_samples` would reduce row size further and make each row an identical 45 bytes (before indexing), with `lid` replacing it in the `(time, name, time)` index.
 This would, however, require the query planner to hit `metric_labels` first, then `metric_samples` using the `(lid, time)` within each chunk (Timescale itself plans the first `time` to a set of chunks).

-Putting `metric_labels` into a hypertable would allow Timescale to drop or compress old labels automatically, but each insert could bump a row from an old chunk into a new one, which seems like a performance problem and would make it difficult to compress chunks.
+- Putting `metric_labels` into a hypertable would allow Timescale to drop or compress old labels automatically, but each insert could bump a row from an old chunk into a new one, which seems like a performance problem and would make it difficult to compress chunks.
 Most `lid`s remain inactive when they have not been used in a few minutes, when their pod or job completes, but there are no guarantees around that.

+- Putting hashed `lid`s into a cache in each adapter would allow them to avoid re-hashing duplicate labels.
+Since Prometheus seems to pick an adapter and stick with it, most labels are a duplicate of something seen in the last few writes.
+Since `lid`s are unlikely to flap between active and inactive, even an LRU cache with the TTL set to a few sample periods would cache most or all of the labels it had seen.
+This would increase the adapter's memory usage by a substantial amount and introduce a potential memory leak.